 Sexually, it is responsible for normal erections to take place and the production of mature sperm.
-A male reaches his peak sexual capacity in his late teens but as he grows older and eventually reaches the big 30, the effects of decreasing testosterone becomes more apparent.
+A male reaches his peak sexual capacity in his late teens but as he grows older and eventually reaches the big 30, the effects of decreasing testosterone become more apparent.

-A gradual decrease in sexual responsiveness occurs and when this happens, it will take longer for a male to achieve full erection and maintain it.
+A gradual decrease in sexual responsiveness occurs and when this happens, it will take longer for a male to achieve a full erection and maintain it.
 Orgasms and the feeling of ejaculatory inevitability become less intense.

 Semen volume decreases, which means less orgasmic pleasure.
 The penis turns ﬂaccid faster after sex and it takes longer to regain another erection if at all.
 One of the factors that contribute to this is also the elevated level of estrogen.
-It makes for inconsistent and difficulty to attain erections.
+It makes for inconsistent and difficult to attain erections.